pcottle/learnGitBranching/README.md

 ### Sandbox Mode

-By default the application launches in "sandbox mode" with a basic repository already created.
+By default the application launches in "sandbox mode" jgbjhyvjfvjhwith a basic repository already created.
 Here you can enter commands and mess around with a repository as much as you like.
 Keep in mind you can

 - `undo` to undo the effects of the last command
 - `reset` to start over with a clean slate (works in levels too)